 Yes.
 Your surgeon will offer you medication to help you relax and take steps to make sure you don’t feel any pain.

 How long does cataract surgery last?

 The procedure typically lasts between 15 and 30 minutes, though it may be two to three hours from when you check in until you leave your surgeon’s office.

-Eye make-up can contain particles and bacteria (particularly eyeliner and mascara) so we stop them three days prior to surgery and week after.
+Eye make-up can contain particles and bacteria (particularly eyeliner and mascara) so we ask you to stop applying make-up three days prior to surgery and for one week after.

 If I am using eye medications in my eye operated on, do I stop taking them?